- Posted by Steve Gruber

 Good luck with your solution selling and if you are in need of assistance from a sales and marketing perspective feel free to contact me.
 I would be happy to see if we can help.
 Alternatively, if you are simply looking for a source of excellent sales and marketing information, please feel free to sign up for our newsletter or follow us on Twitter.

 This blog post was originally written by Marc DeAmorim and was posted on September 7, 2012.
-The content has since been updated.
+The content has since been updated by Steve Gruber.